-Phase I, II, & III Audits
+ESA Phase I, II, & III Audits

-How ESAs are performed?
+How are ESAs performed?

 Trained environmental professionals are necessary at every phase of an ESA to ensure that the assessment is compliant with all relevant federal, state, and local regulations.
 State and local laws may differ from those at the federal level, which makes having local knowledge of the legal landscape critical.
+CME Group is proud to provide knowledgeable experts to ensure appropriate compliance.

 Phase II actions include, but are not limited to, testing the following areas of interest: